 Welcome to the Electro-Mechanical Technology program!

 Electro-Mechanical Technology (EM-Tech) program offers premier workforce training through a 9-month Certificate and/or a 2-year Associate of Applied Science (AAS) degree.
-This nationally-recognized program prepares students to work with automated electronic technologies in a variety of industries, including renewable energy, advanced manufacturing, unmanned aircraft systems and engineering.
+This nationally-recognized program prepares students to work with automated electronic technologies in a variety of industries, including power generation, semiconductor fabrication, unmanned aircraft systems and engineering.
+Our graduates get jobs as electrical and mechanical engineers, wind turbine and power plant technicians, UAV operators and service techs for mills, semiconductor plants, breweries, the agriculture industry, for organizations and companies nationwide or close to home like the US Army Corps of Engineers, Bonneville Power Administration, Portland General Electric, Cloudcap Technology, Insitu, Cardinal Glass, Intel, Hewlett Packard and many local manufacturing companies.

 Job Opportunities